 A plant-based diet can have beneficial impact on your general well-being, but you will need to choose your food wisely.

-It is important to remember that switching to animal free foods will not automatically boost your health.
+It is important to remember that switching to animal free foods does not automatically boost health.
 If you rely on junk food you can totally miss out on valuable nutrients such as calcium, iron, vitamin B12, vitamin D, omega acids and protein.

 Therefore, in order to avoid the risk of malnutrition, you will need to establish an eating routine which is based on real food.
-Only pure and minimally processed nutrition can be beneficial to your health, so avoid additives, artificial colourings, thickeners, and highly processed products in general.
+Only pure and minimally processed nutrition can have a positive impact on human health, so avoid additives, artificial colourings, thickeners, and highly processed food n general.

 Variety of foods is the key